sverch/shaunverch.com/amtrak-2021.md

 Aug 16 (11:25AM) - Aug 16 (1:55PM): 314 Missouri River Runner

+**Instead of this trip, I went through Chicago on the way back, because the Covid Delta variant was very bad in Texas at the time**

 ## Aug 16: St. Louis, MO to Longview, TX

 Aug 16 (7:55PM) - Aug 17 (8:28AM): 21 Texas Eagle